totto357/docker-hello-world-with-proxy/README.md

 </xmp>
 ```

-If docker is started up on external server, as follows
+If docker is started up on external server, as follows in your local terminal
 ```console
 $ curl http://{SERVER_IP}/hello
 ```